← Back

 Lemon zest 1 grams 0.10%

-Let the mixture soak until evening (at least 8 hours).
-Ideally you have also fed your sourdough starter one last time in the morning.
-This means we can proceed with making the actual dough in the evening.
+Let the mixture soak at least 8 hours.
+Ideally, you also fed your sourdough starter one last time in the evening.
+This means we can proceed with making the actual dough in the morning after waking up.

 Preparing the Stollen Dough